Department of Natural Sciences

 CH 405 Advanced Inorganic Chemistry 4Cr

 A detailed study of current topics in inorganic chemistry, including coordination chemistry, organometallic chemistry, homogeneneous catalysis and bioinorganic chemistry.
 Emphasis will be placed on orbital interactions, reactivity and reaction mechanisms of inorganic molecules.
-Lab covers synthesis and spectroscopy of inorganic com94 pounds.
-Prerequisite: CH 205.
+Lab covers synthesis and spectroscopy of inorganic compounds.
+Prerequisite: CH 302.
+Students must receive a “C” or better in the prerequisite to enroll in CH 405.
 Three 50 minute lectures and one 3 hour lab per week.
 Spring semester, even- numbered years.

 CH 406 Advanced Organic Chemistry 4 Cr

 A study of synthesis and mechanism in organic chemistry.
 The synthesis section will encompass the study of theory, design and methods of modern organic synthesis.
 The mechanistic section will include the study of mechanisms and methods of mechanisms and methods of mechanism elucidation.
 Original papers will be read and analyzed.
 Oral and written scientific communication will be emphasized.
 Three lectures per week plus 2 hour seminar.
 Prerequisite: CH 302.
+Students must receive a “C” or better in the prerequisite to enroll in CH 406.
 Spring semester, odd-numbered years.

 CH/BI 477 Honors Thesis Writing 1 Cr